Focused on Elimination

 DDTD is developing a Rapid Diagnostic Test (RDT) to map filariases, with an initial emphasis on loiasis.
 The test is similar in focus to a home pregnancy test and requires a drop of blood collected by finger prick.
 The blood sample is deposited in the device, followed by two drops of buffer.
 The test is complete within 5 minutes, and gives a positive test line in case of infection.

-An optional smart phone reader manufactured by i-calQ captures an image of the test, quantifies and interprets the results, and uploads the data, along with GPS coordinates, into a Global Monitor Database for real-time mapping.
+An optional smart phone reader manufactured by Cellmic captures an image of the test, quantifies and interprets the results, and uploads the data, along with GPS coordinates, into a database for real-time mapping.
 This database will assist international organization and health ministries in making programmatic decisions.

 Additional Sources of Innovation